What makes a lead generation landing page actually work

 How many form fields should a lead generation landing page have?

 Start with essential fields only: name, email, and company.
-Test adding fields like phone or job title based on your sales process needs, but expect conversion rates to drop 10-20% per additional field.
+Test adding phone or job title based on your sales process needs, but expect conversion rates to drop 10-20% per additional field.
+For complex offers, consider a multi-step form that starts with a low-effort qualifier before collecting contact details.

 Should I use video on my lead generation landing page?

-Video can increase conversion by demonstrating value quickly, but it shouldn't replace clear copy above the fold.
+Video can increase conversion by demonstrating value quickly, but it should not replace clear copy above the fold.
 Test video placement below your headline and form rather than as the hero element.
+Short explainer videos (60-90 seconds) work best for complex B2B offers where the value exchange needs more context.

 How do I reduce form abandonment on my landing page?

 Reduce form fields to essentials, add trust signals near the form, use inline validation to catch errors immediately, and consider multi-step forms that show progress.
-Tools like ZoomInfo can enrich data after submission so you can ask for less upfront.
+ZoomInfo's FormComplete can enrich data after submission so you can ask for less upfront, capturing email and company name while appending firmographic data automatically.